dmidlo/histdata.com-tools/README.md

 files, extracted CSV/XLSX files, cache IPC files, and merged API artifacts stay under the existing HistData data-directory policy.

+Record status metadata is manifest-only for new writes.
+Normal CLI/API and sidecar paths update `.histdatacom/manifest-status.sqlite3` under the relevant data or sidecar status root and no longer create new hidden `.meta` files beside records.
+Existing `.meta` files remain readable as migration inputs; successful imports write the manifest row and remove the legacy file, while missing or corrupt legacy files are reported without blocking manifest-backed operation.

 Source distributions and universal fallback wheels include sidecar metadata and CLI entry points.
 Platform wheels can bundle the Temporal server executable under the sidecar package resources.
 On a bundled platform wheel,